ubergeek42/weechat-android/Readme.md

 ### Bug reports and contributing

 Report any bugs or feature requests here on GitHub.
-You can also find us on #weechat-android on freenode.
+You can also find us on #weechat-android on irc.libera.chat.
 When reporting an issue, make sure to include build ID that you can find in Settings → About (looks something like “v0.13-123-g1234567”).

 If you want to contribute, check out our